uption/uption/README.md

 ### Features

-Uption has a concept of _receivers_ and _exporters_.
-Receivers generate metrics based on different tests and exporters export the generated data.
+Uption has a concept of _collectors_ and _exporters_.
+Collectors generate metrics based on different tests and exporters export the generated data.

 #### Exporters

 - [x] Stdout
 - [x] InfluxDB

-#### Receivers
+#### Collectors

 - [x] HTTP
 - [x] Ping